 Non-U.S. Citizen Payment Guidelines

 In an effort to simplify the guidelines for payments to Non-U.S. Citizens/Non-Employees, the following information has been compiled.
 Each situation can be different.
-If you have questions, contact Linda White in Accounting Operations for help.
+If you have questions, contact Heidi Andrews in Accounting Operations for help.

 Payment Guidelines for Payments Made Through Accounting Operations By Special Request For Check (SRFC), Employee Reimbursement System (ERS), and Wire Transfers